caltemose/site-generators/ssg-site/source/index.html.md

 	<small>Improving Your Site-Building Process with Site Generator Tools</small>
 </h1>

-I gave a five-minute presentation for the [Atlanta Web Design Group](http://awdg.org) the evening of Thursday, June 27th, 2013.
-I spoke at [Hypepotamus](http://hypepotamus.com), the vibrant startup space in midtown Atlanta (thanks Heath, Kevin and Scott).
+I gave a five-minute presentation for the [Atlanta Web Design Group](http://awdg.org) the evening of Thursday, June 27th, 2013 at [Hypepotamus](http://hypepotamus.com), the vibrant startup space in midtown Atlanta (thanks Heath, Kevin and Scott).
 The rough outline for this presentation was:

 1. A brief history of the process for building HTML pages
 2. The complexity of modern process